External Secrets Operator Setup for EKS using Secrets Manager

 In this blog we will look at Kubernetes External secrets operator setup on AWS EKS and integrate with AWS secrets manager for fetching secrets.

-External Secrets Operator is an operator for Kubernetes that manages Kubernetes Secrets on external secrets managers like AWS Secrets Manager, Google Secrest Manager, Azure Key Vault, etc.
+External Secrets Operator is an operator for Kubernetes that manages Kubernetes Secrets on external secrets managers like AWS Secrets Manager, Google Secrets Manager, Azure Key Vault, etc.

 Here is how it works.

-The SecretStore contains the authentication details for the External Secrets Managers, which helps the External Secrest Operator to access the secret.
+3. The SecretStore contains the authentication details for the External Secrets Managers, which helps the External Secrets Operator to access the secret.

-The Kubernetes Secrets created by the External Secrets Operator get the required secrets for an application from the External Secrets Manager and refresh the Secrets with a time period to keep it up to date.
+5. The Kubernetes Secrets created by the External Secrets Operator get the required secrets from the AWS Secrets Manager and refresh the Secrets with a time period to keep it up to date.

 External Secrets Operator Setup on EKS